Comprehensive Guide to How Hybrid Car Batteries Work

 hybrid battery cells

-Step 2 - A hybrid battery is larger than its old counterpart and can weigh up to three times more while expelling over 300 volts with a large amount of amperage (volume.)
-This aspect creates a safety hazard which can be fatal if mistreated.
-(USE CAUTION WHEN HANDLING - ELECTROCUTION HAZARD.)
+2. A hybrid battery is larger than its old counterpart and can weigh up to three times more while expelling over 300 volts @ high amperage (volume).
+This aspect creates a safety hazard which can be fatal if mistreated so caution should be used when working with a hybrid battery.

 hybrid battery

-Step 3 - A controller or computer is used to manage voltage and amperage, input and output of the battery.
+3. A power inverter controller is used to manage voltage and amperage, input and output of the battery.
 This controller shares data, and is managed by the vehicle main computer system.

 hybrid battery controller

-Step 4 - Because of the severe duty the battery is subject to, ventilation is essential to battery operation which allows heat to escape.
+4. Because of the severe duty the battery is subject to, ventilation is essential to battery operation which allows heat and gasses to escape.

 battery vent

-Step 5 - The main battery leads are designated by red, orange or light blue coverings, these leads connect to various parts of the drivetrain and electrical system.
+5. The main battery leads are designated by color, red, orange or light blue insulations, these leads connect to various parts of the drivetrain and electrical system.

 battery lead

-Step 6 - The battery is charged by a combination of engine power and brake inertia which is then converted to charge voltage by the hybrid motor located inside the transmission.
+6. The hybrid battery is charged by a combination of engine power or brake inertia, which is converted to charge voltage by the hybrid motor located inside the transmission, (the hybrid motor is turned into a generator when power is not being applied).
+The battery can also be recharged with a "plug in" charger from either a 110 or 220 voltage outlet.

 hybrid transmission motor

-Step 7 - Manufactures have developed many interrogation configurations into their car designs, this battery is made into the floor of the vehicle.
+7. Manufactures have developed many configurations and locations into their car designs, this battery is made into the floor of the vehicle.

 hybrid battery